llvm-doe-org/llvm-project/clang/README-OpenACC-status.md

   sometimes prevent OpenACC directives from being translated:
     * Clacc cannot translate an OpenACC directive if it meets any of the following conditions:
-        * The directive is expanded from a preprocessor macro and thus uses `_Pragma` form.
+        * The directive is expanded entirely from a preprocessor macro (and thus uses `_Pragma` form).
-        * The directive uses `_Pragma` form and has no associated statement.
+        * The directive uses `_Pragma` form and is either an executable directive or the `routine` directive.
-        * The associated statement must be rewritten but its last token is expanded from a preprocessor macro:
+        * The associated code must be rewritten but its last token is expanded from a preprocessor macro:
-            * In the case of `#pragma` form, whether the associated statement must be rewritten depends on Clacc's mapping for the construct to OpenMP.
+            * In the case of a `routine` directive, the associated function declaration must always be rewritten.
-            * In the case of `_Pragma` form, currently the associated statement must always be rewritten.
+            * In the case of `_Pragma` form, the associated code must always be rewritten.
+            * In the case of `#pragma` form, whether the associated code must be rewritten depends on Clacc's mapping for the directive to OpenMP.
+        * In the case of a `routine` directive, an OpenMP directive is added to a previous definition of the associated function, but the definition's first or last token is expanded from a preprocessor macro.
-    * Clacc reports an error diagnostic for every such OpenACC construct in the source file.
-Clacc then prints a version of the source in which all OpenACC constructs are transformed except the reported ones.
+    * Clacc reports an error diagnostic for every such OpenACC directive in the source file.
+Clacc then prints a version of the source in which all OpenACC directives are transformed except the reported ones.
     * For a full transformation of the source file in this case, try `-fopenacc-ast-print` instead.
 However, its output looks like